 There is a reason behind that list though, and that is because of the strain that Digital Audio Workstations (DAWs) can put on a CPU.
 On top of that, you’ll likely be working with numerous software plugins, instruments connected via MIDI, and a slew of other studio components.

 It’s important to have a powerful computer for studio use.
 Trust me, you won’t regret the investment once you get your creations started.
+Don’t forget about the monitor either.
+The ideal computer monitor for producing music should be at least 17-inches in size so you’re not straining your eyes.

 One last thing worth mentioning is the issue of PC vs. Mac, and my answer is: either will work fine.
 Of course, if you plan on using Logic, then you’ll need a Mac.
 Otherwise, most DAWs work very well on a PC.
 In fact, you might find that using a PC will add some freedom in terms of what plugins you can use.